 “This is the Hong Kong curse that expat housewives talk about in hushed voices: the man who takes to Hong Kong the wrong way.
 He moves from an egalitarian American society, where he’s supposed to take out the trash every day and help with the dinner dishes, to a place where women cater to his every desire—a secretary who anticipates his needs before he does, a servant in the house who brings him his espresso just the way he likes it and irons his boxers and his socks—and the local population is not as sassy with the comebacks as where he came from, so, of course, he then looks for that in every corner of his life.”

-I know Expatriates doesn’t get the highest reviews on Good Reads.
-But for me, I just couldn’t put the book down and I couldn’t get the characters and story out of my head.
+Expatriates doesn’t get the highest reviews on Goodreads.
+But for me, I couldn’t put the book down.

 First, Mercy.
 20 years old, Korean-American from Queens.
-She’s got a talent for making bad decisions and saying odd things.
-Can’t get her life in order.
-Everything she comes into contact with she breaks.
+She’s got a talent for making bad decisions.
+Everything she comes into contact with, she breaks.
 In real life, you’d be her friend because you’d feel good about yourself for not being her.
 On the pages of a book, she’s like a car crash you can’t look away from.

 Second, Margaret.
 Stay-at-home mom.
 Mother of three.
 Married to Clarke.
 Lives a cushy life in Hong Kong.
-She wants to get to know locals and have friends from all over the world, but instead she ends up settling in the American ex-pat ghetto.
+She wants to immerse herself in Hong Kong society, but she ends up immersed in the American expat ghetto.

 Third, Hillary.
 Married to a very successful lawyer named David.
 Childless.
-She wants children but she has yet to conceive after years of trying.
+She wants children, but she has yet to conceive after years of trying.
 Her marriage is on the rocks.
-She’s lost and purposeless like Margaret.
+She’s lost and purposeless.

 25. The Borrowed